robmorgan/halo/README.md

 ⭕️ Halo is a real-time lighting console built for the console.
 It's lighting engine supports beat synchronized effects using Ableton Link and SMPTE Timecode.

+> [!WARNING]
+> This project is still in heavy development and is not ready for production use.

 ## Features

  * Control multiple groups of fixtures.